jbakse/Systems_Lab/content/assignment_portfolio.md

 # Assignment 4: Case Study Portfolio

-Great work won't get you much if know one knows about it.
+Great work won't get you much if no one knows about it.
 A decent designer that is great a self-promotion will do better than a great designer who sucks at it.
 Don't let your talent, skill, and effort go to waste; make sure people see what you do.

 ::: .callout
 You should use this assignment to create a digital portfolio you are proud of.
 One that represents you and your work the way you want to represented and that you are eager to show to others.